blazekd/webbuilder/README.md

 # Webbuilder

 This is webbuilder inspired mostly by [Webnode](webnode.cz) and [Squarespace](squarespace.com).
 You can create webpage and then export it to JSON or HTML.
 You can also import exported JSON back.
-The Worlds Collide default webpage is re-creation of one default pages from Webnode.
+The Worlds Collide default webpage is re-creation of one of the default pages from Webnode.

 Uploading and retrieving of images is done using simple PHP API found in `src/api`.